 Discover the very best of Japan’s stunning temples and shrines, intriguing pagodas, manicured gardens, fast-paced cities, incredible cuisine and outstanding natural beauty.

-- Enjoy stunning views of Mt.
-Fuji from Lake Kawaguchi and the hot-spring mountain spa resort of Hakone
+- Enjoy astonishing views of Mount Fuji from Lake Kawaguchi and the hot-spring, mountain spa resort of Hakone

-- Travel at 189 mph on the incomparable bullet trains
+- Travel at 189 mph on the incomparable high-speed bullet trains

 - Opportunity to learn origami, traditional flower arranging or Japanese cooking

 - Return travel from the UK with premium economy upgrades available at a supplement plus transfers to and from the hotel included

 - Hand-picked four-star accommodation, including all local taxes, with breakfast and three meals included

 DAY 1 – DEPARTURE

 You arrive at the airport for your overnight direct flight to Tokyo.

 DAY 2 – ARRIVAL IN TOKYO